beatrizlopesdossantos/collective-behaviour/README.md

 - Analyze metrics for different parameters
 - Compare emergent behaviors to paper
 - Write the final report with every detailed processe and results

+## Goals
+- Recreate the model
+- Implement the raycast vision
+- Add predator simulation

+We were able to implement all of the goals

+## Instructions
+To run the model without the predator, go to simulation.py and run on the terminal:

+`python3 simulation.py
+`

+To run the model with the predator, go to simulation_with_predator.py and run on the terminal:

+`python3 simulation_with_predator.py
+`